Trump asks Supreme Court for emergency order to keep billions of dollars in foreign aid frozen

 Justice Department lawyers told a federal judge last month that another $6.5 billion in aid that had been subject to the freeze would be spent before the end of the fiscal year on Sept.
 30.

-The case has been winding its way through the courts for months.
+The case has been winding its way through the courts for months, and Ali said he understood that his ruling would not be the last word on the matter.

-Nonprofit organizations that sued the government have said the funding freeze breaks federal law and has shut down funding for even the most urgent lifesaving programs abroad.
+“This case raises questions of immense legal and practical importance, including whether there is any avenue to test the executive branch’s decision not to spend congressionally appropriated funds,” he wrote.

+In August, the U.S. Court of Appeals for the District of Columbia Circuit threw out an earlier injunction Ali had issued to require that the money be spent.
+But the three-judge panel did not shut down the lawsuit.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.